seedofjoy/arq/docs/index.rst

 As per the example sets can be used to run at multiple of the given unit.

-Note that ``second`` defaults to ``0`` so you don't in inadvertently run jobs every second and ``microsecond`` defaults to ``123456`` so you don't inadvertently run jobs every microsecond and so *arq* avoids enqueuing jobs at the top of a second when the world is generally slightly busier.
+Note that ``second`` defaults to ``0`` so you don't in inadvertently run jobs every second and ``microsecond`` defaults to ``123456`` so you don't inadvertently run jobs every microsecond and so *darq* avoids enqueuing jobs at the top of a second when the world is generally slightly busier.

 Custom job serializers
 ......................

-By default, *arq* will use the built-in ``pickle`` module to serialize and deserialize jobs.
+By default, *darq* will use the built-in ``pickle`` module to serialize and deserialize jobs.
 If you wish to use an alternative serialization methods, you can do so by specifying them when creating the connection pool and the worker settings.
 A serializer function takes a Python object and returns a binary representation encoded in a ``bytes`` object.
 A deserializer function, on the other hand, creates Python objects out of a ``bytes`` sequence.

 .. warning::
-   It is essential that the serialization functions used by :func:`arq.connections.create_pool` and :class:`arq.worker.Worker` are the same, otherwise jobs created by the former cannot be executed by the latter.
+   It is essential that the serialization functions used by :func:`darq.connections.create_pool` and :class:`darq.worker.Worker` are the same, otherwise jobs created by the former cannot be executed by the latter.
 This also applies when you update your serialization functions: you need to ensure that your new functions are backward compatible with the old jobs, or that there are no jobs with the older serialization scheme in the queue.